FabLab

 Download our laser cutting acceptable materials & supplier guide (.pdf) for local suppliers and online vendors.
 We reserve the right to refuse material if we deem it to be unsafe or inappropriate.
 Guide is a pdf and requires Adobe Acrobat or Reader.

-• 1/4" thick material: This thickness is a general guideline because it depends on your design and the density of the material.
-Acrylic (only with brown paper backing); Softwoods (Ex: poplar, pine, balsa, cherry, walnut, soft maple, etc.); Paper Based Materials (Ex: cardboard, bristol board, museum board , chipboard, etc.); MDF and CDF; Natural Fabrics
+• Materials can be 1/4" thick for vector cutting: This thickness is a general guideline because it depends on your design and the density of the material.
+Acrylic; Softwoods such as poplar, pine, balsa, cherry, walnut, soft maple; Paper based materials such as cardboard, bristol board, museum board , chipboard, etc.; MDF and CDF; Natural Fabrics

 Accepted Margins